stfc/janus-core/contributing.md

 #### Step 3a: Merge your branch into upstream

-Follow the provided link in after the push and continue the web interface Add any relevant labels or milestones and assign a reviewer.
+Follow the provided link after the push and continue to the web interface.
+Add any relevant labels or milestones and assign a reviewer.
 Compare the code and if you are happy click to submit your pull request.

-After the pull request has been submitted tests will be run and your reviewer will be notified.
+After the pull request has been submitted, tests will be run and your reviewer will be notified.

 #### Step 3b: Finalising the merge

 If all is OK with the commit your reviewer may set the request to be merged once all tests pass.
-Otherwise the reviewer may open discussions using the Github comment system to point out issues that may need to be addressed before the commit can be merged.
+Otherwise the reviewer may open discussions using the GitHub comment system to point out issues that may need to be addressed before the commit can be merged.

 If changes need to be made you may make more commits onto your branch.